 Underpinning Strategies

-Purpose: Strategies are a detailed series of key steps in achieving the respective goal.
-The strategies have guided the development of actions and are shaped in pursuit of the goal.

-Outcome: 52 strategies have been developed.
+- Purpose: Strategies are a detailed series of key steps in achieving the respective goal.
+The strategies have been used to develop actions and are shaped in pursuit of the goal. - Outcome: 53 strategies have been developed.

 Strategic Directions